LP-Duality Theory and the Cores of Games: Introduction

 \begin{quote} {\em What is the root cause of integrality of the polytope defined by the linear system of an LP?} \end{quote}

 For the assignment game, the root cause is {\em total unimodularity (TUM)}, see Definition \ref{def.totally-unimodular}.

 Shapley-Shubik was a paradigm-setting work.
 Over the years, in its vein, many researchers explored aspects of the core using TUM and LP-duality theory, see Section \ref{sec.related}, e.g., the importance of TUM was also observed by Deng et al. \cite{Deng1999algorithms}; however, they exploited it only in a limited setting, see Section \ref{sec.related} for details.
 Indeed, despite the extensive nature of this follow-up work, basic gaps still remain.
-The purpose of this paper, and its sequel \cite{Va.investment}, is to use the following three building blocks from LP-duality theory to address these gaps: \begin{enumerate} \item Total unimodularity (TUM). \item Complementary slackness conditions and strict complementarity. \item Total dual integrality (TDI); this is explored in \cite{Va.investment}, which extends the scope of the notion of core beyond profit --- equivalently cost or utility --- sharing. \end{enumerate} These building blocks have much to do with the theory of efficient\footnote{By ``efficient'' we mean polynomial time computable.} algorithms.
+The purpose of this paper, and its sequel \cite{Va.investment}, is to use the following three building blocks from LP-duality theory to address these gaps: \begin{enumerate} \item Total unimodularity (TUM). \item Complementary slackness conditions and strict complementarity. \item Total dual integrality (TDI).
+This is explored in \cite{Va.investment}, which extends the scope of the notion of core beyond profit --- equivalently cost or utility --- sharing. \end{enumerate} These building blocks have much to do with the theory of efficient\footnote{By ``efficient'' we mean polynomial time computable.} algorithms.
 That connection is not accidental; in fact, it is very deliberate, since in this paper, we are seeking insights into the core that are supported by efficient algorithms.
 Section \ref{sec.BS.vs.SS} clarifies this point by drawing a contrast between Bondareva-Shapley and Shapley-Shubik.

-Our {\em first task} in this paper is to exploit total unimodularity in depth, thereby characterizing the cores of several natural matching-based games.
+TUM enables us to characterize the cores of several games.
 What happens when the constraint matrix is not totally unimodular?
 It turns out that the polytope defined by the linear system of the LP may still be integral --- the more general condition that ascertains this fact is {\em total dual integrality} of the linear system.
 Exploring TDI is listed as the {\em third task} above and is done in \cite{Va.investment}.